 Annual national celebration with traditional te kaimatoa dance competitions, feasting, and community performances

-What is the best time of year to visit attractions in Kiribati?
+When is the best season to visit attractions in Kiribati?

 May to October (dry season) for the most comfortable weather, calmest seas, and best snorkelling/diving visibility.
 WWII sites can be visited year-round.